 The Theme Summarization model is an unsupervised natural language processing model and is used for analyzing unstructured textual data.
-This model will produce similar field/widget outcomes as Theme Detection for Analyzing Data, but Theme Summarization has a different methodology that can produce different results.
+This model will produce similar field or widget outcomes as Theme Detection, but Theme Summarization has a different methodology that can produce different results.

 See below for a summary of when to use this model, advantages of this model, and best practices.

 Theme Summarization is similar to Theme Detection in that both aim to uncover unknown topics in unstructured data.
 However, where Theme Detection aims to present the most common topics in the data, Theme Detection aims to provide the most unique topics.
 In this way, Theme Summarization provides a more well-rounded view of the dataset, presenting topics that may be missed by Theme Detection because they are "muted out" by high-volume topics.

 This model should be run on data sets with a limited scope where fresh topics can emerge.
 Hourly, Daily, Weekly time frames will work well for this model.
 The Theme Summarization results will produce similar model outputs to Theme Detection and will provide the opportunity for topic/sentiment widget creation.
 The following is available for the Theme Summarization data outputs:

 Sentiment Scores per verbatim

 Sentiment aggregations (sentiment average gauge)

 The additional outputs will eventually be available as well:

 Summary & Sentence Highlight = “what sentence(s) highlights/summarizes the verbatim?”